Law clerk: Qualifications

 Neil Gorsuch is the first justice who served alongside a justice for whom he himself had once clerked.
 Several of the justices have also clerked in the courts of appeals.
 Justice Samuel Alito, for instance, clerked for the United States Court of Appeals for the Third Circuit.

 In 1960, Supreme Court Justice Felix Frankfurter rejected Ruth Bader Ginsburg for a clerkship position due to her gender.
-She was rejected despite a strong recommendation from Albert Martin Sacks, who was a professor and later dean of Harvard Law School.
+She was rejected despite a strong recommendation from Albert Martin Sacks, who was a professor and later Dean of Harvard Law School.
+In 1948, Frankfurter had hired William Thaddeus Coleman, Jr. as a law clerk, the first African American law clerk to the U.S. Supreme Court.

 Some judges seek to hire law clerks who not only have excelled academically but also share the judge's ideological orientation.
 However, this occurs mostly at the level of some state supreme courts and the United States Supreme Court.
 Law clerks can have a great deal of influence on the judges with whom they work.

 Upon completing a judicial clerkship, a law clerk often becomes very marketable to elite law firms.
 However, some law clerks decide they enjoy the position so much they continue to serve the judge as a law clerk in a permanent capacity.